The breakfasts and dinners at Hotel Taisetsu are killing me; I stopped eating lunch. This is breakfast (miso soup and rice not shown).

 Even in July there is still snow on the ground.
 This is the first time I have seen the back of my head in many years; I look like I have the mange.
 I am unhappy.

-I am so disturbed by that photo that at dinner I insist Claire take a photo of the back of my head.
+I am so disturbed by that photo that at dinner I insist my wife take a photo of the back of my head.
 Must have been glint from the sun.
 Still plenty of hair back there.

 View of Sounkyo Onsen hotels.

-There are several scary snow fields you have to scramble across; I go ahead and Claire turns back.
+There are several scary snow fields you have to scramble across; I go ahead.

 Conqueror of Mt.
 Kurodake.